shayandavoodii/OnlinePortfolioSelection.jl/docs/src/performance_eval.md

 This package provides a variety of metrics for evaluating algorithm performance.
 These metrics are widely recognized in the literature and serve as benchmarks for comparing the performances of different algorithms.
 Currently, the supported metrics include:

-- Cumulative Return (CR, Also known as $S_n$)
+- Cumulative Wealth (CW, Also known as $S_n$)

-This metric computes the portfolio's cumulative return of the algorithm throughout an investment period.
-The cumulative return is defined as:
+This metric computes the portfolio's cumulative wealth of the algorithm throughout an investment period.
+The cumulative wealth is defined as:

 ```math
 \begin{aligned}